basho-labs/riak-mesos/README.md

 ## Installation

-Please refer to the documentation in [riak-mesos-tools](https://github.com/basho-labs/riak-mesos-tools) for information about installation and usage of the Riak Mesos Framework.
+To install the Riak Mesos Framework in your Mesos or DC/OS cluster, please refer to the documentation in [riak-mesos-tools](https://github.com/basho-labs/riak-mesos-tools) for information about installation from published packages and usage of the Riak Mesos Framework.

 ## Build